 | Buy this product |

-Have personally used these switches for an extended amount of time, from a few months to a few years, and they all proved to be excellent performers.
+Have personally used these switches for extended periods, from a few months to a few years, and they have all proven to be excellent performers.
 I’ll also add the alternatives when applicable.

 1. Ubiquiti Switch Pro XG 8 PoE